efrecon/senML/README.md

   array, for each resolved pack of the array, and at the end of the array.
 When the step is `PACK`, the callback will also take another argument which will be a Tcl dictionary with the content of the [resolved][resolve] [pack].
+* `-relax` is a list of features where the parser should relax its control/behaviour.
+Features are understood independently of their casing.
+  Recognised features are:
+  + `TIME`: Timestamps too far off in the future will be understood as being expressed in milliseconds, and not in seconds. (see `-future` below).
+This is turned on by default.
+* `-future` is a POSIX epoch value starting from which timestamps will be understood as being in milliseconds (and not seconds) when the relax feature `TIME` is turned on (the default).
+It defaults to 2**34, some date in the year 2514.

 By construction, [SenSML] needs to deal with incomplete JSON.
 This is because, in regular mode of operation, the source would have produced the beginning of a